ShenzhenYAO/sastools/README.md

 Bugs:
 1) after bringing up the description modal, the nicEdit js is loaded, and when right click on the treerect it cause nicEdit to report error.
 2) when editing descript or renaming a node, the tree under the modal moves as mouse moves (how about when listening to mousedown/move, if a modal is open, do not move the treeG...)
+3) nicEdit hyperlink not added, the hyperlink is always 'javascript:nicTemp()';

 commit 120a